tatianapassali/artificial-disfluency-generation/README.md

 @inproceedings{lard2022,
-  title={LARD: Large-scale Artificial Disfluency Generation}, author={Passali, Tatiana and Mavropoulos, Thanassis and Tsoumakas, Grigorios and Meditskos, Georgios and Vrochidis, Stefanos}, booktitle={Proceedings of the Thirteenth International Conference on Language Resources and Evaluation (LREC 2022)}, pages={N/A}, year={2022}
+  title={LARD: Large-scale Artificial Disfluency Generation}, author={Passali, Tatiana and Mavropoulos, Thanassis and Tsoumakas, Grigorios and Meditskos, Georgios and Vrochidis, Stefanos}, booktitle={Proceedings of the Thirteenth International Conference on Language Resources and Evaluation (LREC 2022), to appear}, pages={N/A}, year={2022}
 }